Marquis Wilson has decided to rejoin the University of Utah football program.

 Wilson, Whittingham added, has absolutely no chance of playing for the Utes this season.
 He won't be participating in camp and can't rejoin the team until the first day of school.

 FIRST INJURY: Sophomore tight end Neli A'asa will miss at least one week of camp after have a sore knee scoped.
 The decision was made after an evaluation following Tuesday's practice.

 The injury, however, isn't new.
 It's described as a "little knee injury" from spring that flared up something that didn't happen at all during summer conditioning workouts.

 "It's nothing major," Whittingham said.
-"But enough pain and enough discomfort to warrant getting it scoped."18 comments on this story
+"But enough pain and enough discomfort to warrant getting it scoped."

 A'asa was moved to tight end from guard when camp began on Monday.
 He had a 41-yard reception on a fake punt by Louie Sakoda in last year's 50-0 win over Wyoming.

 STILL WAITING: Junior college transfer Aiona Key, a highly touted wide receiver who began his career at Boise State, has yet to join the Utes.